blex-max/expos/docs/usage.md

   Monte-Carlo results for spatial clustering of mutant query positions:
   [0]standardised effect size (z-score) versus simulation against all reads;
   [1]one-sided p-value.
-  Effect sizes greater than ~2.0 with a significant p-value may indicate a spurious variant.
+  Effect sizes greater than ~3.0 with a significant p-value may indicate a spurious variant.
   """>

 ##INFO=<
-  ID=TRK,
+  ID=TJAC,
   Number=2,
   Type=Float,
   Description="""
-  Monte-Carlo results for spatial clustering of mutant template endpoints:
+  Monte-Carlo results for graded pairwise overlap of mutant templates:
   [0]standardised effect size (z-score) versus simulation against all reads;
   [1]one-sided p-value.
-  Effect sizes greater than ~2.0 with a significant p-value may indicate a spurious variant.
+  Effect sizes greater than ~3.0 with a significant p-value may indicate a spurious variant.
   """>

 ##INFO=<